ParnoldAlmer/GSPro-Flightscope-OCR-Interface/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [X] Auto window capture via Quartz
 - [X] More robust error handling and data validation
+- [X] Get window bounds with Quartz
 - [X] Screencapture with mss to improve speed
 - [X] Move to tesserocr OCR library for better performance (2x as fast+)
 - [X] Multithreading OCR